Skip to main content

 Naming

 It is recommended to ensure a unique and transparent naming of interfaces.
 We recommend to name the interface after what will be handled via the interface.
-If nothing specific exists, name it after the application providing it.
-If an application provides a generic interface via several protocols, it is recommended to create a separate interface asset for each single protocol, e.g.
+If nothing specific exists, name it after the application instance providing it.
+If an application instance provides a generic interface via several protocols, it is recommended to create a separate interface asset for each single protocol, e.g.

 • Asset 1: "BRM LDAP"